-The SAGE program, for example, only participates with a list of more than 380 private, four-year colleges and universities such as Drexel University, Savannah College of Art and Design, and DePauw University.
+The SAGE program, for example, only participates with a list of more than 380 private, four-year colleges and universities such as Pratt Institute, Savannah College of Art and Design, and DePauw University.
 See the full list of participating schools.

 You'll also want to contact the school at which you are hoping to use your rewards to see if there are any restrictions.

 Individual schools can put their own limits on how many rewards points you can use towards your bill.
-If you’re saving and investing to accrue rewards for a school that limits rewards to a certain number of points, there’s no point in investing over the school’s limit unless you are already planning to do so.
+If you’re saving and investing to accrue rewards for a school that limits rewards to a certain number of points, there’s no point in investing over the school’s limit.

 Furthermore, schools reserve the right to alter your financial awards package or include the rewards in your package with other forms of aid, so make sure you thoroughly review and understand your financial aid award letter before your student commits to a school.

 Is a tuition rewards program right for you?